Welcome to the Recruitment Policy Options Tooling Reference Guide!

 This is an anonymous recruitment policy, unless you explicitly collect identifying data or your recruitment provider uses identifying participant IDs

-This recruitment policy allows you to recruit participants via a 3rd party company or organisation, or to send participants to Gorilla from another platform such as REDCap.
+This recruitment policy allows you to recruit participants via a third party organisation or send participants to Gorilla from another platform such as REDCap.

 , is called a query string.
-This is how the participant ID will be passed from your recruitment service to Gorilla.
-The part before the equals sign, external_id
+This is how the participant ID will be passed from your recruitment service to Gorilla. external_id

 This will open the following window: